context-labs/inference-staking/README.md

 # Inference.net Staking Program

-A Solana on-chain program that manages staking and unstaking of tokens to Operator-managed pools, custodies delegated tokens, and distributes rewards.
+A Solana on-chain program that manages staking and unstaking of tokens to operator managed pools, custodies delegated tokens, and distributes rewards and USDC earnings.

 ## Overview